How to Build a Prioritization Matrix That Leadership Actually Uses

 - Week 4: Present recommendations to leadership.
 Get explicit decisions on the cut line.

 The status report tracks execution after prioritization.
 The RAID log captures the risks and dependencies that inform it.
-But prioritization is where the real leverage sits.
-Get this right and everything downstream gets easier.
+Prioritization is where the real leverage sits.
+Get it right and everything downstream gets easier.

 Build prioritization that earns trust